 We call on:

-- The Mayor, to dedicate resources in the 2022 budget for the rapid construction of physical infrastructure that will slow traffic, protect our most vulnerable residents, bring our city’s streets and sidewalks into compliance with the Americans with Disabilities Act, and prevent further traffic fatalities.
-We specifically ask the Mayor to fund the creation of a Department of Transportation with at least three new, additional full-time staff including a senior position empowered to coordinate this work across departments – a Chief of Streets.
+- The Mayor, to dedicate resources in the city budget for the rapid construction of physical infrastructure that will slow traffic, protect our most vulnerable residents, bring our city’s streets and sidewalks into compliance with the Americans with Disabilities Act, and prevent further traffic fatalities.

-- The City, to implement the detailed recommendations and specific goals in our policy guidance documents, including the Vision Zero Action Plan, SomerVision2040, the Climate Forward plan, the Open Space Task Force Strategy, the Americans with Disabilities Act (ADA) Transition Plan, and Complete Streets and to review and implement the Specific Recommendations prepared by SASS.
+- The Mayor, to implement the detailed recommendations and specific goals in our policy guidance documents, including the Vision Zero Action Plan, SomerVision2040, the Climate Forward plan, the Open Space Task Force Strategy, the Americans with Disabilities Act (ADA) Transition Plan, the Bicycle Network Plan, and Complete Streets and to review and implement the Specific Recommendations prepared by SASS.

-- The City Council, to support safe streets and equitable mobility items in the 2022 budget, insist on the formation of the oversight committee called for in the City’s Vision Zero Plan, and to use all the power at its disposal to ensure that proposed streetscape projects align with the City’s stated goals.
+- The City Council, to support safe streets and equitable mobility items in the city budget, insist on the formation and empowerment of the oversight committee called for in the City’s Vision Zero Plan, and to use all the power at its disposal to ensure that proposed streetscape projects align with the City’s stated goals.

 - The broad community of residents and advocates, to stand on common ground and join us in this mission to create a safer and more livable city.